 Scalloped Potatoes - Delicious potatoes baked in your oven.
 Simple and tasty!

 Golden Cornbread - my favorite cornbread recipe from scratch - it is entirely easy!

-We’ve got more simple Thanksgiving dinner sides for you too!
+We've got more Simple Thanksgiving Sides for you too!

 If making a pie crust sounds daunting and figuring out the perfect meringue is a mystery, skip it!
 There are awesome Thanksgiving desserts that don't require an oven or any fancy skills in the kitchen.
 Sure, pumpkin pie is always nice, but there are so many other delicious elegant Thanksgiving recipe options for pecans, apples, pears that you can make ahead of time.